Adaptive Economic Model Predictive Control: Performance Guarantees for Nonlinear Systems: Theoretical Analysis

 \end{corollary} \begin{proof} The proof is provided in Appendix~\ref{app:proofs}. \end{proof}

 Corollary~\ref{corr_subopt} guarantees that the average performance of the closed-loop system to be at least $\varepsilon$-close to the best achievable equilibrium cost.
+The proof shows that $\lambda_{k+1} \leq \lambda_k+L_\mathrm{s}\|\Delta \hat{\theta}_k\|$ (cf.~\eqref{lambda_decrease_eq}), i.e., the economic cost at the artificial setpoints $(\hat{x}^\mathrm{s}_k,\hat{u}^\mathrm{s}_k)$ monotonically decreases modulo changes in the parameter estimate, which are asymptotically vanishing due to Lemma~\ref{lemma_asymp-lin-bound}.
 By choosing $\beta$ sufficiently large, the guaranteed asymptotic average performance is \emph{arbitrarily close} to the best achievable steady-state performance.